 Commercial Arrangements, Sponsorship and Donations

-Direction and guidance for schools and directorates on managing commercial arrangements, sponsorships and donations with external organisations, individuals and/or businesses.
+Direction and guidance on managing commercial arrangements, sponsorships and donations with external organisations, individuals and/or businesses.

 Document history